 I absolutely fell in love with Cornwall when we visited last year and so we decided that this summer we would stay in the UK and explore more of it, making the most of the summer that we get here, and then going further afield to get some winter sun next year (watch this space to see how that pans out!).
 This time we were headed to Boswinger, just outside of St Austell for a few days followed by a couple more days in Falmouth.
 The drive down was five hours long but it was really comfortable – the driver’s seat as an armrest and everything – and we actually enjoyed it.
+If you’re making long trips like this in your own vehicle, don’t forget to get van insurance.
 The camper was really well kitted out with everything we needed for the journey – there are cup holders in the front, large pockets in both doors and a USB and aux cable for listening to music from your phone.
 Oh, and the vans are bright yellow, so you’re really noticeable on the motorway!

 On arrival we parked up at YHA Boswinger where we parked for the next three nights.
 We chose to park at a Youth Hostel so that we could make use of the self-catering and bathroom facilities there, but there are hundreds of campsites around Cornwall where you can park your van for the night and there are plenty of wild camping spots too, if you’re a little more adventurous.
 We needn’t have worried about the self-catering facilities as the camper van is fully equipped with a camping stove, all the pots and pans you need, a table and two camping chairs so you can sit inside or outside your van while you’re eating.
 There’s also a fridge to keep all your food and drinks cool and this plugs into a leisure battery, rather than the car battery, so you can leave it plugged in, even when you’re not driving.
 The leisure battery then charges while you drive.